dpurgin/harbour-callrecorder/README.md

 Native call recorder for Jolla's SailfishOS.

-**WARNING!!!
-This is application requires unstable version of SailfishOS.**
+**WARNING!
+This is application requires opt-in version of SailfishOS.
+If you are unsure, wait for its public roll-out.**

 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*